Spinorial structures, discrete symmetries and some consequences: Introduction

 \section{Introduction}

-The main goal of this communication is to carry out further investigations on the fundamental aspects of the spin-$1/2$ fermions encompassed by the well-known Lounesto's classification \cite{lounestolivro}.
-It is currently understood that spinors can be characterized as: Dirac spinors (describing electron and positron), Majorana and Weyl spinors (describing neutrino and massless neutrino\footnote{Concerning to the neutrino physics, there exist also the non-linear Heisenberg spinors and the so called Inomata-McKinley spinors, which belong to a subclass of non-linear Heisenberg spinors (see \cite{novellodirac} and references therein).
-However, here we will not discuss the aspects of these spinors.
-The reader must check the references to obtain more information, if necessary.}, respectively), flag-dipole spinors \cite{dualtipo4,tipo4epjc,chengflagdipole}, and the recently discovered mass dimension one fermions \cite{mdobook}, which are strong candidates to describe dark matter.
+It is currently understood that spinors can be characterized as Dirac spinors, which describe for instance electrons and positrons; Majorana describe neutrinos while Weyl spinors describe massless fermions; flag-dipole spinors \cite{dualtipo4,tipo4epjc,chengflagdipole}, and the recently discovered mass dimension one fermions \cite{mdobook}, which are strong candidates to describe dark matter.
 Here we analyse in detail the main aspects of each one of the aforementioned type of spinors.
 The very idea of classify things may be accomplished by a given criteria.
-Lounesto's classification classify spinors according to the physical information encoded on the bilinear forms, quantities that represent the physical observables.
-Bilinear forms are restricted to a geometrical constraint - namely Fierz-Pauli-Kofink identities.
-As one would see along the paper, Lounesto's classification can be divided into two distinct sets: one describing \emph{regular} spinors, and a second one which describe \emph{singular} spinors.
-We will see that, contrary to popular belief, the regular spinors (also known as Dirac type-1, type-2 and type-3) do not necessarily encompass Dirac spinors or spinors governed by the Dirac's dynamics.
-To this group belongs any single helicity spinor.
+In the Lounesto's classification \cite{lounestolivro}, spinors are classified according to the physical information encoded on the bilinear forms, quantities that represent the physical observables.
+Such bilinear forms are restricted by a set of geometrical constraints given by the so-called Fierz-Pauli-Kofink identities.
+As it will be discussed along this work, the Lounesto's classification can be divided into two distinct sets: one describing \emph{regular} spinors (single-helicity spinors), and a second one which describes \emph{singular} spinors (dual-helicity spinors), a feature that was not clear or even evidenced until now.
+We will also show that the regular spinors (also known as Dirac type-1, type-2 and type-3) do not necessarily encompass spinors governed by the Dirac's dynamics, and that any single-helicity belog to the set of regular spinor.

 The concept of helicity plays an important role in modern particle physics.
-The helicity operator is defined as an inner product between spin projection operator and an operator giving the direction of motion \cite{helicidade}.
-Our purpose is to unravel how the helicity \cite{helicidade} and the linking between the representation spaces are related to the spinor dynamics.
+The helicity operator is defined as an inner product between spin projection operator and the operator giving the direction of motion \cite{helicidade}.
+Our purpose is to unravel how both the helicity \cite{helicidade}, and the way that of connecting the representation spaces, directly influences the spinor dynamics.